 - Transcripts (unofficial transcripts may be submitted for the application; students who accept an offer of admission must then have official transcripts sent directly from their previous university directly to the Graduate Admissions Office)

-- Minimum of two confidential letters of recommendation (for current UVA undergraduates, at least one letter should be written by a faculty member in the UVA Chemistry Department); letter writers will upload their letters directly to the admissions portal.
+- 2 confidential letters of recommendation (for current UVA undergraduates, at least one letter should be written by a faculty member in the UVA Chemistry Department); letter writers will upload their letters directly to the admissions portal.

 - An application fee of $85 (the fee is automatically waived for current UVA undergraduates; external applicants who believe they qualify for a fee waiver should review the our fee waiver policy below)